How to create an ImageJ Plugin using JCuda

 - Simple_JCuda_Plugin.class: The Java class file, created by compiling the Java source

-- simpleJCudaPluginKernel.cubin: The CUDA binary file, created by compiling the CUDA source
+- simpleJCudaPluginKernel.cu: The CUDA file containing the CUDA source

 - plugins.config: The Plugin configuration file